-First things first, let’s decode the acronym.
-GSM stands for Gram per Square Meter.
-It’s a way to measure the weight of a material—whether it’s paper, fabric, cloth, or any textile—by figuring out how many grams a single square meter of it weighs.
-Think of it as a scale for materials: the higher the GSM, the heavier (and often thicker) the stuff is.
+The full form of GSM is “Gram per Square Meter”.
+It measures the weight of a material—whether paper, fabric, cloth, or any textile—by calculating how many grams a single square meter of it weighs.
+The higher the GSM, the heavier and usually thicker the material.

 GSM is like a universal yardstick that helps everyone—designers, manufacturers, even shoppers—pick the right material for the job.
 But how do you actually figure out what a material’s GSM is?
 That’s where some simple math comes in.